Welcome to the first part of our brand new series: Collectors Club.

 As we navigate these topics, we’ll be seeking out thoughts and advice from others.
 Be it influencers, shirt sellers or fellow collectors like you and me; shared knowledge is powerful and naturally there’ll be some differing approaches to some of the questions too.

 To kick off Collectors Club, we’ll be looking at a seemingly humble topic that has the potential to ruin the lives of even the most seasoned shirt fanatic.
+Helping us today are Roger from Cult Football and Asa from Football Creations & Restorations, two guys who’ve washed a kit or two in their time.

 How do you wash football shirts?

-The older the shirt the more care you should take as a lot of label guidelines can be affected over the years.
-For the vast majority of shirts I would separate colours and machine wash inside out on a cold cycle, whilst always avoiding fabric softener.
+Roger: For the vast majority of shirts I would separate colours and machine wash inside out on a cold cycle, whilst always avoiding fabric softener.

 Asa: I’ve got a dedicated black linen bag marked “football shirts”.
 The wife is instructed to never touch it.
 And once a suitable amount of shirts have built up in the pouch I give them a loving handwash in the bath.